apache/parquet-format/LogicalTypes.md

-Although there is no exact corresponding ConvertedType for local timestamp semantic, in order to support forward compatibility with those libraries, which annotated their local timestamps with legacy `TIMESTAMP_MICROS` and `TIMESTAMP_MILLIS` annotation, Parquet writer implementation *must* annotate local timestamps with legacy annotations too, as shown below.
+Although there is no exact corresponding ConvertedType for local timestamp semantic, in order to support forward compatibility with those libraries, which annotated their local timestamps with legacy `TIMESTAMP_MICROS` and `TIMESTAMP_MILLIS` annotations, Parquet writer implementations *must* annotate local timestamps with legacy annotations too, as shown below.

 *Backward compatibility:*